PFCCLab/PPOCRLabel/README.md

 | <img src="./data/gif/multi-point.gif" width="80%"/> |  <img src="./data/gif/kie.gif" width="100%"/>  |

 ### Recent Update
+- 2025.06:
+  - Add the `Resort Bounding Box Positions` features.
+For usage details, please refer to the `11.
+Additional Feature Description` in the `2.1 Operational Steps` section below.
 - 2024.11:
   - Add the `label_font_path` parameter to change the font of the label.
   - Add the `selected_shape_color` parameter to change the color of the selected label box and font.
 - 2024.09:
   - Added `Re-recognition` and `Auto Save Unsaved changes` features.
-For usage details, please refer to the "11.
-Additional Feature Description" in the "2.1 Operational Steps" section below.
+For usage details, please refer to the `11.
+Additional Feature Description` in the `2.1 Operational Steps` section below.
   - Added the parameter `--img_list_natural_sort`, which defaults to natural sorting for the left image list.
 After configuring this parameter, character sorting will be used to easily locate images based on character order.
   - Add 4 custom model parameters:
     - `det_model_dir`: Path to the detection model directory